andrewufrank/dainoSite/ReadMe/06markdown.md

 - proofs, and
 - examples."^[[Bookdown](https://bookdown.org/yihui/rmarkdown/#preface).]

-and in exceptional circumstances additional formatting tricks can be pulled in as HTML code.
+In exceptional circumstances additional formatting tricks can be pulled in as HTML code.

-## YAML header
+# YAML header
-Markdown allows headers to pass metadata about a file (e.g. title, author) in a [YAML](https://yaml.org/spec/1.2.2/); the format is flexible^[But beware of colons, quotes etc.].
+Markdown allows headers to pass metadata about a file (e.g. title, author) in a [YAML](https://yaml.org/spec/1.2.2/) to processes working on the source text; the format is flexible^[But beware of colons, quotes etc.!].

-## Markdown can include images, reference etc.
+# Markdown can include images, reference etc.

 Markdown allow the inclusion of images, bibliographic references etc. These additional files are stored in `resources` directories^[`resources` is a reserved word; all other directory names are treated as content directories].